Native Hawaiians: Hawaiian cultural revival

 Native Hawaiian culture underwent a renaissance beginning in the 1970s.
 It was in part triggered by the 1978 Hawaiʻi State Constitutional Convention, held 200 years after the arrival of Captain Cook.
 At the convention, state government committed itself to the study and preservation of Hawaiian culture, history, and language.

-Hawaiian culture was introduced into Hawaiʻi's public schools, teaching Hawaiian art, lifestyle, geography, hula, and Hawaiian language.
+Hawaiian culture was introduced into Hawaii's public schools, teaching Hawaiian art, lifestyle, geography, hula, and Hawaiian language.
 Intermediate and high schools were mandated to teach Hawaiian history to all their students.

 Many aspects of Hawaiian culture were commercialized to appeal to visitors from around the world.
 This includes hula, use of the word "Aloha", lei, and the assimilation of Hawaiian culture into non-native lifestyles.
 This has provided significant financial support for cultural practices, while emphasizing aspects that have popular appeal over those that respect tradition.

 Statutes and charter amendments were passed acknowledging a policy of preference for Hawaiian place and street names.
 For example, with the closure of Barbers Point Naval Air Station in the 1990s, the region formerly occupied by the base was renamed Kalaeloa.

 Activism

 While Native Hawaiian protest has a long history, beginning just after the overthrow of the Hawaiian Kingdom, many notable protests came during or after the Hawaiian cultural revival.
-These include the Kalama Valley protests, the Waiāhole-Waikāne struggle, the Kahoʻolawe island protests, and protests over the presence and management of astronomical observatories atop Hawaiʻi's mountains, most notably the Thirty Meter Telescope protests.
+These include the Kalama Valley protests, the Waiāhole-Waikāne struggle, the Kahoʻolawe Island protests, and protests over the presence and management of astronomical observatories atop Hawaii's mountains, most notably the Thirty Meter Telescope protests.

 Hawaiian language

-Hawaiian Traditional Language
+Hawaiian traditional language

 The Hawaiian language (or ʻŌlelo Hawaiʻi) was once the language of native Hawaiian people; today, Kānaka Maoli predominantly speak English.
 A major factor for this change was an 1896 law that required that English "be the only medium and basis of instruction in all public and private schools".
 This law excluded the Hawaiian language from schools.
 In spite of this, some Kānaka Maoli (as well as non-Kānaka Maoli) learned ʻŌlelo Hawaiʻi.
 As with other Hawaiʻi locals, Kānaka Maoli typically speak Hawaiian Creole English (referred to locally as Pidgin) in daily life.
 Pidgin is a creole that developed during the plantation era in the late nineteenth and early twentieth centuries, mixing words and diction from the various ethnic groups living in Hawaiʻi then.

 ʻŌlelo Hawaiʻi later became an official language of the State of Hawaiʻi, alongside English.
 The state enacted a program of cultural preservation in 1978.
 Programs included Hawaiian language immersion schools, and a Hawaiian language department at the University of Hawaiʻi at Mānoa.
 Ever since, Hawaiian language fluency has climbed among all races.

 In 2006, the University of Hawaiʻi at Hilo established a masters program in Hawaiian, and in 2006, a Ph.D. program.
 It was the first doctoral program established for the study of any pre-contact language in the United States.

 Hawaiian is the primary language of the residents of Niʻihau.